MY TEXAS VOTES

 Access for Individuals with Disabilities:

-• Due to a new law, anyone providing assistance to a voter — either with voting by mail or in person — must fill out a designated form (which will either be included with the mail ballot or provided at the polling place) disclosing whether they received or accepted any form of compensation or benefit from a candidate, campaign, or political committee for providing assistance and must also sign an oath.
+• Under Texas law, anyone providing assistance to a voter — either with voting by mail or in person — must fill out a designated form (which will either be included with the mail ballot or provided at the polling place) disclosing whether they received or accepted any form of compensation or benefit from a candidate, campaign, or political committee for providing assistance.
+The person providing assistance must also sign an oath of assistance.

 • Your polling place should be physically accessible and have accessible equipment that allows you to vote privately and independently.